When in Sicily, you can't fail to come across Sicilian arancini. They can be found in cafes, street kitchens, and markets.

-A bit like hamburgers in America, I guess.
+A bit like hamburgers in America.

 Traditional Sicilian arancini contain rice, mozzarella, meat, and peas.
 They are topped with breadcrumbs and fried in oil.